sanvu88/laravel-docker/README.md

 ## About Hostvn.net WordPress

-Hostvn.net - Laravel is Docker Images, pre-installed with Nginx, php-fpm and Laravel, with the best security configurations and optimization for WordPress
+Hostvn.net - Laravel is Docker Images, pre-installed with Nginx, php-fpm and Laravel, with the best security configurations and optimization for Laravel

+## Supported tags

+- latest, 8-php8, 8-php7, 7-php7, 6-php7

 ## Quick reference